Calvary Community Church

 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.

 In other words, that admonition can be done through music.
 Music does teach.
 Music can encourage.
 Music can warn us.
 Music really does sometimes get down to our inner heart.
 It strikes a chord that other things don’t.
-Music has always been part of God’s program.
-If you go back in the Old Testament, you will find music everywhere.
-Music comes from God.

 But the music has to be music that is well thought out, and the words have to give good instruction.
-That good encouragement through the instruction of the Word of God.
+That good encouragement comes through the instruction of the Word of God.
 The Bible does tell us that admonition can come through music to God’s people.

 Also, if you notice back in Colossians 1:28, no one at all is beyond the need of this ministry of admonition, both on the receiving and giving side.
-Notice in verse 28,
+Notice in verse 28:

 We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.

 Every single man.
-See, Paul says in Romans 15:14, he says,
+See, Paul says in Romans 15:14:

 And concerning you, my brethren, I myself also am convinced that you yourselves are full of goodness, filled with knowledge and able also to admonish one another.